Business News of Mon, 10 Sep 20189

 Then in July this year, the factory began to harvest the overgrown sugarcane at its own nursery and sold them to ‘akpeteshie’ distillers from different parts of the country because funds have not been available to transplant the then seedlings.

 However, the CEO of Perrilines Ltd. told Citi News getting the needed financial injection could help start the growth of the raw material which should be fully grown for harvesting to feed the factory in twelve months.

 Asked if the deteriorating nature of some of the machines will not affect its operation, Mr. Mensah explained that only some maintenance will be required.

 “If we want to use the machines, we would have to do flashing like within four days, and if there is any maintenance, we would have to do it, then the machines can start working”.

-He added that although the Indian technicians from Seftech India Private Limited have returned to their home country, when the needed resuscitation of the factory starts, the Indians will come back, if they’re recalled to continue training their Ghanaian counterparts to be take full responsibility.
+He added that although the Indian technicians from Seftech India Private Limited have returned to their home country when the needed resuscitation of the factory starts, the Indians will come back if they’re recalled to continue training their Ghanaian counterparts to take full responsibility.